Most Durable Carpet in the World

-The first is that denser carpets look less aged.
+The first is that denser carpets look less aged from the start.
 Compare it to looking down at a forest from above.
 A lot of trees will make for a beautiful green scenery.
 If there aren’t many trees (not very dense), you will see directly to the dirt.
-The second reason is that increased fibers mean there is increased strength.
-Imagine a bunch of people lifting a big 500-pound plate.
-The more people there are the greater chance that the people (fibers) will stay up and not crush.
+Similarly, carpets with really low face weight just look worn even when they’re new.

 Be aware that face weight can be deceiving.
 Density is more standardized, so it is best to go by the density when you can.

 Twist level is one of the most overlooked factors that contribute to carpets durability.
 Some retailers won’t even list the twist level in the specifications and won’t be quick to answer when you ask the twist level of a carpet.
 However, overlooking the twist level can be costly.
 For cut pile carpets (carpet that don’t have loops like Berber), the tightness of the twists holds the carpet together.

 Every carpet style can make a durable carpet.
 After all, ‘style’ inherently refers to how a carpet looks or is designed.
 However, some carpet styles naturally have certain advantages or disadvantages due to how they are constructed.
 A relevant example is frieze carpet which is a tightly curled or wavy carpet style—it gets its waviness from a high number of tight twists, usually 7 to 9 per inch.
 This makes frieze carpets the best choice for those seeking durability.
 And as stated in the previous section, sometimes it’s difficult to find information on a carpet’s twist level, but with frieze, the twist level is covered.